-- LGBT Resource Center, 207B Holton Hall, 785-532-5352: Serves the lesbian, gay, bisexual, transgender, queer and allied community.
-The center provides support and resources for student issues dealing with sexuality and gender identity. - Diversity and Multicultural Student Affairs, 224 Anderson Hall, 785-532-6276: Committed to promoting diversity in every sector of Kansas State University by providing vision and leadership in diversifying all university functions as well as students, faculty, staff and the curriculum. - Student Legal Services, 201 Holton Hall, 785-532-6432: Provides free consultation for students regarding legal options and services. - Cats' Cupboard, the K-State food pantry, 009 Fairchild Hall, 785-532-0366: Provides access to nutritious food and general support through initiatives that promote health, success and well-being. - Office of Institutional Equity, 103 Edwards Hall, 785-532-6220: Evaluates and investigates reports of discrimination, harassment or sexual assault. - Employee Assistance Program, or EAP, 1-888-275-1205: Provides confidential assistance to help university employees resolve personal problems that affect job performance.
+- Spectrum Center, 207B Holton Hall, 785-532-5352: Serves the lesbian, gay, bisexual, transgender, queer and allied community.
+The center provides support and resources for student issues dealing with sexuality and gender identity. - Student Belonging and Inclusion, 224 Anderson Hall, 785-532-6276: Committed to promoting diversity in every sector of Kansas State University by providing vision and leadership in diversifying all university functions as well as students, faculty, staff and the curriculum. - Student Legal Services, 201 Holton Hall, 785-532-6432: Provides free consultation for students regarding legal options and services. - Cats' Cupboard, 2021 Denison Avenue, 785-532-0366: As the university's food pantry, it provides access to nutritious food and general support through initiatives that promote health, success and well-being. - Office of Institutional Equity, 220A Kedzie Hall, 785-532-6220: Evaluates and investigates reports of discrimination, harassment or sexual assault. - Employee Assistance Program, or EAP, 1-888-275-1205: Provides confidential assistance to help university employees resolve personal problems that affect job performance.
 The program helps identify resources that can help.
-For additional information about the program, contact Human Capital Services at 785-532-6277. - Human Capital Services, or HCS, 103 Edwards Hall, 785-532-6277: Maximizes the university's ability to support the needs of all employees, including faculty, unclassified professionals, support staff and students.
-HCS focuses on recruiting, developing and retaining a diverse, highly qualified workforce
+For additional information about the program, contact Human Resources at 785-532-6277. - Human Resources, 111 Dykstra Hall, 785-532-6277: Maximizes the university's ability to support the needs of all employees, including faculty, unclassified professionals, support staff and students.
+HR focuses on recruiting, developing and retaining a diverse, highly qualified workforce.